opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 The Markdown code for including an image in a document is: `![Image description which will be the alt tag](img/document_image_title_vX_Y.png)

 The image description is the alt text for the rendered image on the documentation page.
-For accessibility and SEO, use descriptions that are descriptive and precise.
+For accessibility and SEO, use descriptions that are short and precise.